Lehigh-Underwater-Robotics/Lehighur-Website/content/TDR/TDR.md

 competition, so our first challenge is to design a power distribution schematic to supply an adequate amount of power to all of the AUV's components.
-Our electrical team used the BlueROV2, created by BlueRobotics [@BlueRobotics], as inspiration to help guide the basis of our design.
+Our electrical team used the BlueROV2, created by BlueRobotics, as inspiration to help guide the basis of our design.
 There were modifications that our team had to make in order to incorporate additional components not found in the BlueROV2 (Pixhawk 4, NVIDIA jetson, additional cameras, a gripper, etc).

-## Business Strategy
+### Business Strategy

 The business team works closely with the three other teams to understand what their tasks and contributions are.
 They contribute to compiling the